daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 *Notes:*
 We will go rather quickly over this material, as it is largely revision
-- 7.1 Basic cost concepts (largely revision)
+- 7.1 Basic cost concepts
 - 7.2 Cost minimizing input choice
 - 7.3 Cost curves
 - (Skip: 7.4-7.6; short and long-run, Per-unit SR cost curves, shifts in cost curve, numerical example)